Oujda: 20th century and present day

 Anti-Jewish riots occurred in Oujda June 1948, during the 1948 Palestine war in the aftermath of the establishment of the State of Israel.
 Oujda, located near the border, was a departure point for Moroccan Jews seeking to reach Israel by crossing into French Algeria; at the time they were not permitted to do so from within Morocco.
-In the events, 47 Jews and a French person were killed, many were injured, and property was damaged.
+In the events, 47 Jews and one French person were killed, many were injured, and property was damaged.

-The 1953 Oujda revolt took place during Thami El Glaoui's attempted coup against Sultan Muhammad V.
+During Thami El Glaoui's attempted coup against Sultan Mohammed V, the 1953 Oujda revolt occurred.

-In 1954, from the beginning of the Algerian Independence War, Morocco allowed Oujda to become the logistic center of the Oujda Group.
+From the onset of the Algerian Independence War, in 1954, Morocco allowed Oujda to become the logistic center of the Oujda Group.

-The Moroccan border with Algeria is just east of Oujda; on the other side of the border is the Algerian town of Maghnia.
-The border has been closed since 1994.
+The Algeria-Morocco border is just east of Oujda; Maghnia, Algeria sits on the opposite side.
+Since 1994, the border has been closed.

-In 2010, Rod Solaimani chronicled his trip to Oujda for MTV.

 Geography

 The city is located 60 km south of the Mediterranean sea and 15 km west of Algeria, with an estimated altitude of 450 m.

-5 km south from city centre, is Jbel Hamra, a typical Mediterranean forest and into the east of this forest is Sidi Maafa park.
+Jbel Hamra is 5 km south of city centre; Jbel Hamra is a typical Mediterranean forest; into the east of this forest rests Sidi Maafa park.

 Oujda is located in the south of Beni Znassen mountains.

 Climate

-The city has a cold semi-arid climate (Köppen climate classification BSk).
+The city has a cold semi-arid climate bordering on hot semi-arid climate (Köppen climate classification BSk bordering on BSh).
 Rainfall is between 300 mm and 500 mm per year.
-It rarely snows in winter; last snowfall was on 5 February 2012.
+It rarely snows in winter; last snowfall was on 7 January 2026.
 Weather in Oujda is cool but still tepid and wet in winter, hot and dry in summer.